Skip to Content

 Engineered Vinyl Plank

 It is, nevertheless, far more adaptable and robust.
-The fact that EVP is watertight is likely the most significant difference between it and other vinyl or floor kinds.
+The fact that EVP is watertight is likely the most significant difference between it and or floor kinds.

-Another distinctive feature of the engineered vinyl plank is that it is substantially thicker than standard glue-down vinyl.
+Another distinctive feature is that it is substantially thicker than a standard glue-down type.
 EVP is comparable to engineered hardwood in that it is typically 8-millimeter thick and constructed in layers.

 The upper layer is vinyl, the mid-layer is a high-density core board, and there is frequently a connected back underlayment for additional padding.